Merry Christmas! I hope everyone had a wonderful holiday, filled with family and delicious food!

 The Twisted Ankle

 About a week and a half ago, I was walking down the street outside my office, when I stepped on a manhole cover and rolled my ankle much much worse than I ever have.
 It was the most painful thing I can remember happening to me.
 I had heard a pop, so I actually thought my ankle was broken.
-I either let out a scream, or other people thought it looked painful because a bunch of people asked if I needed
+I either let out a scream, or other people thought it looked painful because a bunch of people asked if I needed help, or needed 911.
+But because people and spending money scares me more than a possible broken ankle, I assured everyone I was fine, and then limped slowly away to my office.

 It hurt a lot, but the pain started fading as I arrived back in my office, so I assumed it would probably be fine.
 I was walking around just fine for the rest of the day, even though it was swollen and still hurt a bit.